 Water Safety

-Park Rangers practice a dangerous water rescue.
+Park rangers practice a dangerous water rescue.

 Don McGowan Photo

-Serious water-related injuries occur every year in Great Smoky Mountains National Park.
+• Serious water-related injuries occur every year in Great Smoky Mountains National Park.
 These injuries can easily be avoided.
 Medical assistance for injured persons may be many hours away.
 Closely supervise children at all times.
 There are no life-guarded swimming areas in the park.

-River levels can rise rapidly after a heavy rainfall.
-A localized thunderstorm dumping rain far upstream on the park's highest peaks can create sudden and unexpected flood conditions at lower elevations.
-You may not even have felt a raindrop!
+• River levels can rise rapidly after a heavy rainfall.
+A localized thunderstorm dumping rain far upstream on the park's highest peaks can create sudden and unexpected flood conditions at lower elevations—you may not have even felt a raindrop.

-As river levels rise and water velocity increases, the risk of serious injury or drowning becomes greater.
-Do not wade in or attempt to cross a rain-swollen stream!
+• As river levels rise and water velocity increases, the risk of serious injury or drowning becomes greater.
+Do not wade in or attempt to cross a rain-swollen stream.
 Hikers must use good judgment when deciding to cross streams.
 It is better to turn back or wait for flooding streams to recede than risk your life in cold, swift waters.

 Do not climb on rocks near waterfalls.

+Also use extreme caution when walking along riverbanks.
 Over the years, several people have fallen to their deaths and many others have suffered serious injuries from climbing on rocks near waterfalls or along the riverbanks.
 These rocks are slippery due to mist and algae.

 Do not dive or jump into the water.